websiddu/websiddu/blog/posts/013-sync-firebase-to-google-sheets.md

 sidebar: false

 tags:
-  - google sheets
+  - firebase to google sheets
-  - firebase
+  - firebase google sheets
   - spreadsheet
-  - web design colorblind
   - firebase database
+  - sync google sheet with firebase
+  - sync data from firebase to google sheets
 ---

 In one of my earlier posts I have described how to sync data from [Google sheets to Firebase](https://websiddu.com/blog/sync-google-sheets-to-firebase.html).
 In some cases it desired the inverse i.e Firebase → Google Sheets.
 Firebase is extremely powerful and very approachable to do such kinds of manipulations.